I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ksmedia/ns-ksmedia-_ksaudio_packetsize_constraints.md

 The absolute minimum processing period supported by the driver expressed in hundred-nanosecond (HNS) units.
 This value can be 0 if the driver has no specific minimum processing period.

-`NumProcessingModeConstraints`

-The number of additional constraints for specific processing modes.
-This value can be 0.

 `PacketSizeFileAlignment`

 The byte size alignment requirement.
 Use one of these defined file alignment values: